 pessimism

-Suppression of desires: decreased appetite decreased libido avoidance of contacts, isolation depreciation of life, suicidal tendencies
+Suppression of desires: decreased appetite, decreased libido, avoidance of contacts, isolation, devaluation of life, suicidal tendencies

-Sleep disorders: reduced duration early awakening no sense of sleep
+Sleep disorders: decreased duration early awakening no sense of sleep

-Somatic disorders: dry skin, decreased skin turgor, brittle hair and nails, lack of tears, constipation
+Somatic disorders: dry skin, decreased skin tone, brittle hair and nails, lack of tears, constipation

-tachycardia and high blood pressure pupil dilation (mydriasis) weight loss
+tachycardia and increased blood pressure, pupil dilation (mydriasis), weight loss

 Manic triad: increased mood, accelerated thinking, psychomotor agitation